slackhq/keeper/docs/configuration.md

 ### Variant filter

+By default, Keeper will run on any app variant that sets minifyEnabled = true.

-You can specify a `variantFilter` on the `keeper` extension and dynamically configure which variants Keeper operates on.
+Alternatively, you can specify a `variantFilter` on the `keeper` extension and dynamically configure which variants Keeper operates on.
 This is nearly identical to AGP's native `variantFilter` API except that there is no `defaultConfig` property.

 **Note:** Variants with different `enabled` values will have to be compiled separately.
 This is common in most multi-variant projects anyway, but something to be aware of.